rednafi/rednafi.com/content/python/use_assertis_to_check_literal_booleans.md

 date: 2022-01-24
 tags:
     - Python
+    - TIL
 ---

 I used to use Unittest's `self.assertTrue` / `self.assertFalse` to check both **literal booleans** and **truthy**/**falsy** values in Unittest.
 Committed the same sin while writing tests in Django.

 > I feel like `assertTrue` and `assertFalse` are misnomers.
-They don't specifically
+They don't specifically check
-> check literal booleans, only truthy and falsy states respectively.
+> literal booleans, only truthy and falsy states respectively.

 Consider this example: